 Panoptes will start the iris-recognition process with a wide field-of-view at low resolution, find a face, and finally narrow to the iris.
 The Smart-Iris will then extend the range of iris acquisition, so it will be possible for people to move through a doorway and for each one to have their iris scanned – without having to pause.
 No more need for standing motionless with one’s eye pressed to a scanner.
 And the camera can maintain a high resolution and more than 150 pixels across the iris.

 "Our goal is to develop an iris recognition system that is unobtrusive and accurate.
 We want to ensure that the right people have access, and that potential intruders are identified, all without impacting flow in high-traffic areas," said Etter, who directs the Lyle School's Caruth Institute for Engineering Education.
 Good news for the airline security personnel who rely on the latest technology to screen millions of people who pass through airlines security each year.

+The AIM-CAMS will use Panoptes technology with Pico projectors.
+Using Pico projectors will make it possible for the low-resolution camera to be used in dark areas, like caves and alleyways by projecting digital pictures taken by portable devices onto any wall for large-format viewing.
 SMU is collaborating on the research with Santa Clara University in California, Northrop Grumman and Draper Laboratory.
 Funding came from the Defense Advanced Research Projects Agency, Office of Naval Research and Army Research Laboratory.